 There was little experience in the company and a few clients active in the leather bag and accessories market at the time.
 A market already served by 5 big players, but Giardini Group decided to take the challenge, and prepared a market test.
 If you never try, you never fail.

-One morning Enrico arrives at the office and finds 50 new orders from 50 brand new clients from South Korea.
-He has never been there and doesn’t even speak Korean.
-But someone in that country has posted in a local social media group a video talking about the Giardini Leather Paint just the day before.
-Enrico understands the power of video and invests resources on that channel with more commitment.
-Giardini videos explain how to do it, how to use the paint, what’s the secret for the best application, to whom aims for the best results, they are pure gold.
-Enrico is committed to finding the right register to talk to the audience, he is struggling to define who is the buyer persona and doing that he commits mistakes and goes out of the matter.
+Giardini’s videos explain how to do it, how to use the paint, what’s the secret for the best application, to who aims for the best results, they are pure gold.
+Enrico is committed to finding the right register to talk to the audience, he is struggling to define who is the buyer persona and in doing that he commits mistakes and goes out of the matter.
 But tests and trials are the best way to learn.
 Measuring, by data intelligence, is the key to learn and correct the direction.
 This is another brick into CRM success, make it really powerful for your needs.

 CRM and Leads Generation

-The process is not too complicated, engaging the client with the proper communication style clarifies if he or she fits the buyer persona, then a demo of the product which enables the client for a free of charge test.
+The process is not too complicated, engaging the client with the proper communication style clarifies if he or she fits the buyer persona, and then a demo of the product which enables the client for a free-of-charge test.
 Once the test is over the client is ready to decide.
-Then nurture the contact can be a softer activity, no need to push for sale.
+Then nurturing the contact can be a softer activity, no need to push for sale.

-The great benefit of a reliable fully customisable marketing automation was to free up time out of repetitive tasks enabling Enrico and his team in focusing on the harder challenges.
+The great benefit of a reliable fully customisable marketing automation was to free up time out of repetitive tasks enabling Enrico and his team to focus on the harder challenges.